sarbanandabhikkhu/Basic-OpenAI-Project/README.md

+# Basic OpenAI Project

-# Basic Text and Image Generating App with OpenAI (ChatGPT), Next.js and React.js
+> Basic Text and Image Generating App with OpenAI (ChatGPT), Next.js and React.js

 This is a basic example of how to have a serverless publicly available website that does **not** leak your OpenAI API key to the public.